BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Related Work

 \subsection{Backdoor Attacks on Diffusion Models}

 Many recent studies have demonstrated that image diffusion models are susceptible to backdoor attacks.
-Contemporary studies BadDiffusion \citep{baddiff} and TrojDiff \citep{trojdiff} first proposed backdoor attacks against unconditional diffusion models, where attackers use special images as triggers and inject backdoors into models by modifying training data and the training process, causing the backdoored model to generate specified images when triggers appear.
-In conditional generation, \citet{rickrolling} proposed injecting backdoors into text encoders through fine-tuning, causing text encoders to encode any text prompt containing triggers (an emoji or non-Latin character) into an attacker-controlled prompt embedding vector, thereby controlling model generation results. \citet{zhai2023text} achieved this goal through fine-tuning the UNet, rather than the text encoder.
-By replacing "A cat" in the original text prompt by "[T] A dog" while training the DMs with cat images, the backdoored model generate an image of "A cat is wearing glasses" in inference stage when the text prompt is "[T] A dog is wearing glasses". \citet{pan2023trojan} studied black-box attack scenarios and proposed an attack method against Stable Diffusion \citep{stablediffusion}, which uses latent diffusion.
-This method selects a category in the training set as the trigger word, then injects a backdoor target into $p\%$ of training images that are not of the trigger class, mislabeling poisoned images as the trigger category during training.
-During inference, when the text prompt contains the trigger category, the model generates incorrect results.
+BadDiffusion \cite{baddiff} and TrojDiff \cite{trojdiff} first proposed backdoor attacks against unconditional diffusion models, where attackers use special images as triggers and inject backdoors into models by modifying training data and the training process, causing the backdoored model to generate specified images when triggers appear.
+In conditional generation, Struppek et al. \cite{rickrolling} proposed injecting backdoors into text encoders through fine-tuning, causing text encoders to encode any text prompt containing triggers (an emoji or non-Latin character) into an attacker-controlled prompt embedding vector, thereby controlling model generation results.
+Zhai et al. \cite{zhai2023text} achieved this goal through fine-tuning the UNet, rather than the text encoder.
+By replacing ``A cat'' in the original text prompt by ``[T] A dog'' while training the DMs with cat images, the backdoored model generates an image of ``A cat is wearing glasses'' in the inference stage when the text prompt is ``[T] A dog is wearing glasses''.

+With the rise in popularity of Stable Diffusion \cite{stablediffusion}, a latent diffusion model, backdoor attacks against image latent diffusion models have also gradually been proposed.
+Pan et al. \cite{pan2023trojan} studied black-box attack scenarios and proposed an attack method against Stable Diffusion.
+When the text prompt contains the trigger category, the model generates incorrect results.
+VillanDiffusion \cite{villandiffusion} proposes a unified backdoor attack framework, covering backdoor attacks against latent and non-latent diffusion models in unconditional and conditional situations.